Granatina/Template10-wiki/Docs-|-Behaviors-and-Actions.md

 ````

 ###BackButtonBehavior
 The intent of the `BackButtonBehavior` is to add behavior to any page or view.
 The behavior will be triggered whenever the `BootStrapper.BackRequested` event is raised.
-Setting `e.Handled = true` in the code invoked by the behavior/action will prevent the the system from executing a back navigation. **Note:** this behavior is typically added to a top level element as it is listening to the `BootStrapper.BackRequested` rather than element level events.
+Setting `e.Handled = true` in the code invoked by the behavior/action will prevent the system from executing a back navigation. **Note:** this behavior is typically added to a top level element as it is listening to the `BootStrapper.BackRequested` rather than element level events.
 > This is valuable when you want to intercept the `BootStrapper.BackRequested` and perform a specific action, then mark the event as handled.
 An example would be intecepting the `BootStrapper.BackRequested` event and closing a `PopUp` instead of navigating back.

 ####Properties